-- the alleged dumping of HSS exported to Australia from China, the Republic of Korea (Korea), Malaysia, the Kingdom of Thailand (Thailand) and Taiwan; and - the alleged subsidisation of HSS exported to Australia from China.
+- the alleged dumping of certain HSS exported to Australia from the People's Republic of China (China), Korea, Malaysia, the Kingdom of Thailand (Thailand) and Taiwan; and - the alleged subsidisation of certain HSS exported to Australia from China.

 These investigations were collectively numbered 'Investigation 177'.